nwtime/ntpwww/content/en/ntpfaq/NTP-s-algo.md

 #### 5.1.2.4.
 When are the Servers polled?

-When polling servers, a similar algorithm as described in [Q: 5.1.3.3.](NTP-s-algo.htm#Q-ALGO-PLL-UPD) is used.
+When polling servers, a similar algorithm as described in [Q: 5.1.3.3.](#5133-how-frequently-are-correction-values-updated) is used.
 Basically the _jitter_ (white phase noise) should not exceed the _wander_ (random walk frequency noise).
 The polling interval tries to be close to the point where the total noise is minimal, known as _Allan intercept_, and the interval is always a power of two.
-The minimum and maximum allowable exponents can be specified using `minpoll` and `maxpoll` respectively (See [Q: 5.1.5.1.](NTP-s-algo.htm#Q-POLL-RANGE)).
-If a local reference clock with low jitter is selected to synchronize the system clock, remote servers may be polled more frequently than without a local reference clock in recent version of `ntpd`.
-The intended purpose is to detect a faulty reference clock in time.[<span class="footnote">[1]</span>](NTP-s-algo.htm#FTN.AEN1939)
+The minimum and maximum allowable exponents can be specified using `minpoll` and `maxpoll` respectively (See [Q: 5.1.5.1.](#5151-what-is-the-allowed-range-for-minpoll-and-maxpoll)).
+If a local reference clock with low jitter is selected to synchronize the system clock, remote servers may be polled more frequently than without a local reference clock in recent version(after version 4.1.0) of `ntpd`.
+The intended purpose is to detect a faulty reference clock in time.

 * * *